blabla1337/skf-flask/skf/markdown/knowledge_base/13-knowledge_base--File_upload_injections--.md

 in a bad location.
 You must validate the metadata extremely carefully before using it.

 The other class of problem is with the file size or content.
-An attacker can easly craft a valid image file with php code inside.
+An attacker can easily craft a valid image file with php code inside.

 **Solution:**

-Uploaded files always needs to be placed outside the document root of the webserver.
+Uploaded files always needs to be placed outside the document root of the web-server.
 Also for serving the files back there needs to be a file handler function that can select the file based on an identifier and the file will be served to the user.